access-ci-org/access-oauth-mapfile/docs/README.md

 ## Request API Access Key

-If you don't have an XDCDB access API-KEY from a previous xsede-oauth-mapfile install, request one by following the instructions at https://xsede-xdcdb-api.xsede.org/ by Clicking on the "Generate APIKEY" link and following the displayed instructions.
+If you don't have an XDCDB access API-KEY from a previous xsede-oauth-mapfile install, request one by following the instructions at https://xsede-xdcdb-api.xsede.org/, Clicking on the "Generate APIKEY" link, and following the displayed instructions.
 In the e-mail to help@xsede.org specify <AGENT> "spacct".
 If you are accessing the API for an XSEDE allocated resource, provide the official XDCDB Resource Name, like "expanse.sdsc.xsede.org".
-If you are testing the xsede-oauth-mapfile tool, or accessing mapping information for some other reason, provide the fully qualified hostname that will access the API as the XDCDB Resource Name.
-The XDCDB Resource Name in the request will not limit which resources can be looked up with API calls.
+If you are are testing the xsede-oauth-mapfile tool, or accessing mapping information for some other reason, provide the fully qualified hostname that will access the API as the XDCDB Resource Name.
+The XDCDB Resource Name is the API Client ID and does not limit which resources mappings can be looked up with API calls.
 XSEDE's active XDCDB Resource Names are listed at:
 * https://info.xsede.org/wh1/warehouse-views/v1/resources-xdcdb-active/?format=html

 The e-mail request will register your xsede-oauth-mapfile deployment in XDCDB and provide